Earn College Credit While You Work

 Enrolling in a Work Experience Course

 There are two types of Work Experience courses: General and Occupational.
-Some degrees and certificates require Work Experience, while other programs offer Work Experience as an elective.
+Some degrees and certificates require a Work Experience Education course (095A), while other programs offer the course as an elective.

-Take a look at the Work Experience Participating Programs to select the correct course based on your current position, educational goal, and number of hours you will be working.
+Take a look at the Work Experience Participating Programs to select the correct course based on your current educational goal, current position, and number of hours you will be working.

-General Work Experience (WEG095A) courses are for students who have a job or internship that does not relate to their desired major or occupational goal.
+General Work Experience (WEG-095A) course is for students who have a job, internship, or volunteer position that does not relate to their desired major or occupational goal.

-A maximum of 6 credits/units may be earned if you meet the hour requirements.
+A maximum of 5 credits/units may be earned, if you meet the hour requirements during the enrollment term.

-Occupational Work Experience courses, such as: Automotive Technology (AUTO095A), Kinesiology (KINE095A), Business and Hospitality (BUMA095A), etc. are for students who have a job or internship that relates to their desired major or occupational goal.
+Occupational Work Experience courses, such as: Automotive Technology (AUTO-095A), Kinesiology (KINE-095A), Business and Hospitality (BUMA-095A), etc. are for students who have a job, internship, or volunteer position that relates to their desired major or occupational goal.

-A maximum of 8 credits/units may be earned, if you meet the hour requirements.
+A maximum of 5 units/credits may be earned, if you meet the hour requirements during the enrollment term.

 Available Sessions